 Not at all!
 The 15 day trial only begins the first time you use PointFuse.

-If your computer has Hyper-V enabled on runs in Windows sandbox mode it is effectively running as a virtual machine.
+If your computer has Hyper-V installed or runs in Windows sandbox mode it is effectively running as a virtual machine.
 Contact PointFuse support and we will arrange a virtual machine trial for you.

 Easily!
 Our website allows you to purchase licenses or just contact PointFuse support.